 There are several types of floods, but every type of flood follows three principles.
 The first principle is that the amount of water in a given area (flood region) is too large for the region to accommodate--floods thus form when water percentages exceed capacity.
 The second principle is that weather influences the water percentage present in a flood region.
 Lastly, geographical factors determine how the flood behaves.
+These key factors lead to the formation of floods.

 When storms such as hurricanes form over the water, they create waves that, in the deep ocean, are harmless.
 As the waves near shore, however, the water in the waves has nowhere to go except up onto the shore.
 These waves (storm surges) crash onto the shore very quickly, flooding the coastal area.
 Additionally, the lower the barometric pressure, the higher the tides are near the shore and the greater the chances of flooding are.